itinance/react-native-fs/README.md

 ]
 ```

-If `beginCallback` is provided, it will be invoked once upon upload has begun:
+If `options.begin` is provided, it will be invoked once upon upload has begun:

 `jobId` (`Number`) - The upload job ID, required if one wishes to cancel the upload.
 See `stopUpload`.

-If `progressCallback` is provided, it will be invoked continuously and passed a single object with the following properties:
+If `options.progress` is provided, it will be invoked continuously and passed a single object with the following properties:

 `totalBytesExpectedToSend` (`Number`) - The total number of bytes that will be sent to the server
 `totalBytesSent` (`Number`) - The number of bytes sent to the server

 Percentage can be computed easily by dividing `totalBytesSent` by `totalBytesExpectedToSend`.

-### `void stopUpload(jobId)` [iOS only]
+### (iOS only) `void stopUpload(jobId)`

 Abort the current upload job with this ID.